forria64/phyxls.com/README.md

 █▄▄▄█   █▄▄█ █▄▄█ █▄▄▄█ █▄▄█ █▄▄█▄▄▄▄▄▄▄█▄▄▄▄▄▄▄█▄▄▄██▄▄▄▄▄▄▄█▄▄▄▄▄▄▄█▄█   █▄█
 ```

-# Presentation website built for the Phyxls NFT project.
+# Presentation website built for the Phyxls art project.